Preservation, Presentation, Promotion, Profit and Purpose

 Best Practices and

-HTHIC2014 (Istanbul, Turkey), HTHIC2015 (Amsterdam, Netherlands) and HTHIC2017 (Pori, Finland) were possible thanks to partnerships with and contributions from a wide variety of public and private organisations, such as destination management and marketing organisations (DMOs), ministries of tourism, city governments, economic development agencies, technology providers, cultural and heritage organisations, and universities (of applied sciences).
+HTHIC2014 (Istanbul, Turkey), HTHIC2015 (Amsterdam, Netherlands), HTHIC2017 (Pori, Finland) and HTHIC2020 (Mendrisio, Switzerland) were/are possible thanks to partnerships with and contributions from a wide variety of public and private organisations, such as destination management and marketing organisations (DMOs), ministries of tourism, city governments, economic development agencies, technology providers, cultural and heritage organisations, and universities (of applied sciences).